Keeping school holiday costs down

 Christmas?
 Summer?
 If we are defining the most expensive time of the year for families, it’s a tough call.
 Whereas gifts hammer our December bank balances, during the summer months, it is time, childcare, activities and food.

-There’s no denying the excitement kids feel when that summer freedom comes calling, and there is plenty to celebrate, in fact, check out our 5 reasons to make the most of the summer holidays for the benefits the summer break can bring.
+There’s no denying the excitement kids feel when that summer freedom comes calling, and there is plenty to celebrate, for the benefits the summer break can bring.

 Last week, four mothers told MPs about the constant money worries the holidays can bring.
 A quick perusal of any search engine will soon reveal posts of dread from parents on Mumsnet, Net Mums and The Student Room forums.